thomas-mauran/Polynotes/README.md

 <img src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" alt="react logo" width="50" /> **React**

 React was imposed as a requirement for the project.
 I had already used it for a small project but didn't have a big background with it.
 It was honestly harder than vue js, especially in the state and reactivity management.
 When using react I feel like I have to think more about the state management and the reactivity to optimize rendering and avoid unnecessary re-renders.
 Another thing I didn't appreciate was the way to manage the jsx html code.
 Things like conditional rendering or loops aren't as easy to read as in other frameworks like vue js or svelte.
+In the other hand react is currently one of the most popular frameworks and it is used by a lot of big companies.
+It is also a framework that is well documented and has a lot of resources to learn it.

 <img src="https://user-images.githubusercontent.com/25181517/183890598-19a0ac2d-e88a-4005-a8df-1ee36782fde1.png" alt="Typescript logo" width="50" /> **Typescript**